NaixGames/SteamDataProject/README.md

 - The number of days since the game was released
 - The average owners per day.
 That is, we divide the number of estimated owners by the number of days since the game was released.
 This is akin to a "custom acquisition rate"
-- An estimated total lifetime owners.
-For this, we assume that sales during lifetime follow a Pareto distribution (which is true for the majority of games) and we use the rule of thumb that a game will have total sales in a year of 3 times what it did in its first week ( https://newsletter.gamediscover.co/p/data-deep-dive-whats-the-long-tail ).
-With this can write the Pareto explicitly, and use that to predict the game's total owners.

-The last two fields are what we will consider the "output" of our prediction models.
+The two field is what we will consider the "output" of our prediction models.

 # Data normalization